"Faith that is not generous is not genuine!" -- anonymous

 |What does a Faith Promise commitment card look like? [ read more ]|

 Howard Culbertson, 5901 NW 81st, Oklahoma City, OK 73132

 This work is licensed under a Creative Commons Attribution 4.0 International License.
-When you use this material, an acknowledgement of the source will be appreciated.
+When you use this material, an acknowledgment of the source would be appreciated.